Derek Edge

 Derek Edge (14 February 1942 – 23 October 1991) was an English footballer who played in the Football League for Port Vale.

 Career

-Edge played for Stoke City before joining Potteries derby rivals Port Vale as an amateur, before signing as a professional 1960.
+Edge played for Stoke City before joining Potteries derby rivals Port Vale as an amateur before signing as a professional in 1960.
 After making his debut at Vale Park in a 2–1 win over Reading on 9 October 1961 he also played in the 3–1 defeat to Watford at Vicarage Road on 24 February.
-These were his only two Third Division appearances of the 1961–62 season for Norman Low, and he left on a free transfer in May 1962 and moved on to Crewe Alexandra.
-He signed with Cheshire County League side Macclesfield Town in March 1963 on a free transfer, and moved on to Stafford Rangers the following year.
+These were his only two Third Division appearances of the 1961–62 season for Norman Low.
+He left on a free transfer in May 1962.
+He moved on to Crewe Alexandra.
+He signed with Cheshire County League side Macclesfield Town in March 1963 on a free transfer.
+The following year, he moved on to Stafford Rangers.